muuankarski/eastern-europe/myWay.md

 >Argument in this project is that market forces alone will not create a solution to the problems of globalization.
 As indicated by the 16th century English proverb quoted in our title, in a society where everyone is only for him/herself there are too many for the devil.
 Undeniably markets are an efficient institution for allocating economic resources.
 However, efficiency does not guarantee social justice.
 Justice requires government to redistribute income from richest to the poorest and to protect the vulnerable.
 There is a strong case for social policy.
 The characteristics of the state action matter not only for distributional outcomes, but also for the legitimacy of the regime, social cohesion and in the end also for economic growth.
 In a fair society there is nobody for the devil, neither in the West nor in the Rest.

-## 2. research software carpentry & academic working practises in digital era
+## 2. Research software carpentry & academic working practises in digital era

-- open science: data, methods & publishing
+- open science: data, methods & publishing (grassroot)
+    - open research data
+    - reproducible work flows - tools

-- (digital) academic working practises
+- academic working practises in digital world (lobbying nationally/europe wide)
+    - tools
+    -

 ### Relevant for the EE group

 - rOpenGov: Eastern Europe developers/data/projects
 - Euro-election app (eurovaalikone) - what to ask?
+- tools/research infrastructure for collaborative work

 ## 3. Coe

-As this is a "counter force" to CoE I would like to see Coe to become productive first..
+If we think that this is a "counterforce" to CoE I would like to see Coe to become productive first..